Update: ‘Global tour’ section added.

 The BMW i Hydrogen Next concept from IAA 2019 has evolved into a production model – the BMW iX5 Hydrogen.
-BMW Group showcased the hydrogen fuel-cell (FCEV) SUV at the 2021 Munich Motor Show (IAA 2021) in September 2021.
-Here’s everything we know about the new BMW that only emits water vapor.
+Last week, I saw the finished product on display at the 2024 Paris Motor Show and took the opportunity to explore all its details.
+Here’s what I learned about the new BMW that only emits water vapor:

 Design & Features